 Fortunately Samsung has put that right this year by placing LEDs directly behind the screen rather than around its edges for its top-of-the-range Q9FN series, and the Q8FN/Q8DN models under scrutiny here.

 While the Q8FN is the runner up in terms of power to the Q9FN (the Q9 has more advanced systems for improving contrast, black levels and HDR), the Q8 has most of the flagship set’s features at a greatly reduced price.

 Should you break open your wallet for Samsung’s highest-end set, or will the Q8FN fit your needs?
 We’re here to help you decide.

 - So what is QLED?
 Samsung's panel tech explained

 - OLED vs QLED: the latest TV tech goes head to head

 Price and availability

-In fact, in terms of design, the Q8 doesn’t seem to fully embrace the subtle Ambient theme of 2018 in the way that the Q7 and Q9 do.
+That said, the Q8 doesn’t seem to fully embrace the subtle Ambient theme of 2018 in the way that the Q7 and Q9 do.
 Both of these sets use Samsung’s One Mount system, which gives your TV interchangeable and easily removable stands – including one that makes your TV look like a canvas on an easel – and lets you mount your TV on the wall easily.
-The Q8 has a more traditional four-legged stand.
+The Q8 has a more traditional stand, much to our chagrin.

 The Q9 and Q7 also have an “Invisible Connection” cable that carries all power, video and audio data in one skinny, nondescript 15-meter cord, making it easy to put your TV anywhere.
 For the Q8, you plug them in through the stand, hiding their appearance somewhat.
 You’ll just need to stick close to the power outlet.